Welcome to the Copyright Office website

 The Dalhousie Libraries have prepared a number of resources to help the Dalhousie community gain a greater knowledge and understanding of the issues surrounding copyright compliance on campus.

-- We provide clear guidelines on fair dealing rules as they apply to research, private Study, criticism, and news reporting.
+- We provide clear guidelines on fair dealing rules as they apply to research, private study, criticism, news reporting, education, parody and satire.

-- The Fair Dealing FAQ's for Faculty addresses some of the more common questions that arise in dealing with copyrighted material.
+- The Fair Dealing FAQ's for Faculty address some of the more common questions that arise in dealing with copyrighted material.

 - Dalhousie University licenses many electronic resources for its staff, faculty, and current students including indexes, databases, e-journals, and e-books.
-Our e-Resource Use guide helps you stay informed about what uses are associated with each of the products.
+Our Dal Libraries' Electronic License checker tool helps you stay informed about what uses are associated with each of the products.

 - Get up to speed on copyright rules regarding the use of materials for online teaching, photocopying and film performances.